geekAshish/nextjs-learning/docs.md

      conventions
   5. If you want to include an underscore in URL segments, you can prefix the folder name with "%5F," which is the URL-encoded form of an underscore

+# Route Group

+src/app/(auth)/login.tsx, register-user.tsx, forgot-password.tsx

+if we do that next-js won't count auth as a route, it just for grouping purpose group then by there nature

+# Layouts

+1. A page is Ul that is unique to a route
+2. A layout is Ul that is shared between multiple pages in the app

+## How to Create Layouts

+1. You can define a layout by default exporting a React component from a layout.js or layout.tsx file
+2. That component should accept a children prop that will be populated with a child page during rendering